EngAbdelrhman0/load-estimation-project/README.md

 - Estimated the electrical load for each residential unit based on its area
 - Calculated the total load for the entire compound by summing individual unit loads
-- Applied the same method to estimate:
-  - Cofree (distribution boards)
+- Estimated the number of required cofrees (distribution boards)
-  - Pillar (electrical cabinets) requirements
+- Estimated the number of required pillars (electrical cabinets)
 - Final results and layout were organized using AutoCAD

 ## Tools Used